philipturner/swift-xtb/README.md

 ## TODO List

 GFN2-xTB
-- Properly document how to set up the OpenMP threads and stack size for optimal performance
 - Why are there text files for GFN2-xTB parameters?
   - Try deleting the Homebrew installation and the build artifacts from `compile-xtb.sh`.
   - This may give hints to the GFN-FF crash relating to the `FileManager` directory in Xcode.